stacyy713/BShop/readme.md

 ------------- | ----
-Add a new book to the database of the store | Look through the website Delete existing book from the database of the store | Add books to the basket and buy certain amount of books
+Add a new book to the database of the store | Look through the website Delete existing book from the database of the store | Add books to the basket and buy certain amount of books Add a new electronic book to the database of the store

 ## About the Project